en

 The Adaptation Imperative: Designing a Berlin That Doesn’t Just Survive, But Thrives

 The conversation around climate change is shifting.
-While much of the global focus remains on mitigation, we are increasingly forced to confront a more immediate reality: adaptation.
+While global attention has long centered on mitigation, we are now forced to confront a more immediate reality: adaptation.

-Berlin is currently at a crossroads.
-We are facing a triple threat: intensifying urban heat islands, volatile groundwater levels, and a legacy of infrastructure built for a climate that no longer exists.
+Berlin stands at a crossroads.
+The city faces a triple threat, intensifying urban heat islands, volatile groundwater levels, and infrastructure built for a climate that no longer exists.
+The question is no longer whether Berlin must change, but how boldly it is willing to do so.

 Where Trends Meet Reality

-• Intelligence that serves the people: We discussed “Planetary Intelligence,” but with a humble realization: data is only useful if it’s accessible.
-We explored how to make climate insights actionable for local neighborhoods, ensuring that intelligence doesn’t just stay in a lab but reaches the streets where it’s needed.
+• Intelligence that serves the people: We explored “Planetary Intelligence” with a grounding realization: data is only useful if it’s accessible.
+How do we translate climate insights into action at the neighborhood level, ensuring that intelligence doesn’t remain locked in a lab, but reaches the streets and citizens who need it most?

-• The strength of our networks: Drawing on established research regarding social capital, our participants looked at how communities can support one another.
-We discussed “Climate First-Aid” and decentralized response networks, acknowledging that in times of crisis, the person living next door is often the first line of defense.
+• The importance of trust in a tech-enable response: Drawing on research and personal insights into social capital, participants examined the importance of communication and communities in times of disruption.
+We discussed “Climate First-Aid” and decentralized response networks built on trust, acknowledging that in moments of crisis, a neighbor is often the first line of defense.

-To make these complex shifts tangible, our participants moved from discussion to creation.
-By applying a futures thinking methodology, three groups co-created “Future Napkins”, speculative artifacts that represent what a resilient Berlin might actually look, feel, and taste like in 2036.
-Here are the outcomes:
+To make these shifts tangible, participants moved from discussion to creation.
+Using futures thinking methodology, three groups sketched possible sequences of futures, speculative artifacts representing what a resilient Berlin might actually look, feel, and taste like in 2036.

 Trend Cluster 1: Sense & Anticipate